awsdocs/aws-toolkit-vs-code-user-guide/doc_source/setup-credentials.md

 ## Get Your AWS Access Keys<a name="setup-credentials-get-access-keys"></a>

-If you do not already have appropriate AWS access keys stored in your *shared AWS credentials file*, you must do so now\.
+If you do not already have appropriate AWS access keys to store in your *shared AWS credentials file*, you must get them now\.

 To do so, see the previous topic called [Obtain AWS Access Keys](obtain-credentials.md)\.